TUM School of Management

-The TUM School of Management is the business school of the Technical University of Munich, located at its Munich campus.
+The TUM School of Management is the business school of the Technical University of Munich, located on its Munich campus.

-It is triple accredited by the European Quality Improvement System (EQUIS), the Association to Advance Collegiate Schools of Business (AACSB) and the Association of MBAs (AMBA).
+It is triple accredited by the European Quality Improvement System (EQUIS), the Association to Advance Collegiate Schools of Business (AACSB), and the Association of MBAs (AMBA).

 History

 In 1974, a Faculty for Business Administration and Social Sciences was established at TUM.
 In 2002, the TUM School of Management was founded by splitting up the Faculty for Economic and Social Sciences and integrating the Department of Business and Social Sciences at Weihenstephan.

 Research

 The main research areas of the Department are: